 Although not a requirement by North Carolina law, many landlords require security deposits before month to month leases or year to year leases can be signed.
 The role of a security deposit is to help cushion a landlord against potential financial ruin by the tenant.

 Financial ruin may occur when a tenant, for instance, causes excessive property damage, or doesn't pay rent.
 This can result in beginning the eviction process.
 In addition to damages and unpaid rent, it can also be a result of unpaid utility bills.

 How much a landlord can charge a tenant for security deposit depends on the term of the lease.
 For a week-to-week tenancy, for example, a landlord must charge the equivalent of two weeks rent as deposit.

-Once the tenant vacates the unit, the law requires landlords to return the tenant's security deposit within 30 days.
+Once the tenant vacates the unit, the landlord-tenant law requires landlords to return the tenant's security deposit within 30 days.

-For the original text regarding these North Carolina laws, please check North Carolina General Statues §§ 42-50.to 42-56.
+For the original text regarding these state laws, please check North Carolina General Statutes §§ 42-50.to 42-56.